 MISTAKE 2: Too Much Isolation

 I’m not going to go all ‘functional trainer’ on you and say that you can build bigger biceps by only going with squats and deadlifts.
 It would help if you had your fair share of curls, press downs, and skull crushers.
 However, compound movements allow you to use a greater total load per rep than isolation movements alone.
 Think about it; if you are a 180-pound guy banging out chin-ups, you are using your biceps (along with other muscles) to lift 180 pounds.
 When’s the last time you did a biceps curl with a buck eighty?

 Then there’s the bonus of creating a more optimal hormonal environment for growth when utilizing the big lifts.
 So resist the urge to make concentration curls the “A1” movement in your program.

 MISTAKE 3: Not Enough Variety

-Hopefully, I just saved you a bit of time by putting you in the fast lane on the road to massive arms.
+Hopefully, I saved you some time by putting you in the fast lane on the road to massive arms.
 Just don’t blame me if this advice destroys your modeling career.

 Of course, choosing the right exercises, knowing exactly how to alter volume from week to week, and developing the most optimal arm training specialization program may be more than you want to tackle on your own.
 No worries.
-Dan has removed all the guesswork in his latest 4 week’s arm training specialization program.
-You can check it out here.
+Dan has removed all the guesswork in his latest four-week arm training specialization program.

 Dan Trink, CSCS